h2oai/h2o-2/h2o-docs/source/faq/r_related.rst

   sudo ln -s /usr/local/opt/gnu-tar/libexec/gnubin/tar gnutar

-**The data import correctly but names() is not returning the column names.**
+*The data imports correctly but **names()** is not returning the column names.*

-The version of R you are using is outdated, update to at least R 3.0.
+Your version of R is outdated - update to at least R 3.0.

-**Why are string entries being converted into NAs during Parse?**
+*Why are string entries being converted into NAs during Parse?*

-At the moment columns with numeric values will have the string entries converted to NAs when the data is being ingested:
+Currently, columns with numeric values will have the string entries converted to NAs when during data ingestion:

 ::